Skip to content ↓

 Spelling

-Purple group with Mr Burnip and Mr Jones: To spell words ending in ‘tion’
+Purple group with Mr Burnip and Mr Jones: To spell words with irregular patterns

-Red group with Mrs Farage: To spell words ending in ‘le’.
+Red group with Mrs Farage: To spell words with irregular patterns

-Blue group with Miss McLachlan: To spell words where ‘-ing’ is added to words ending in ‘e’.
+Blue group with Miss McLachlan: To spell words with irregular patterns

-Yellow group with Mrs Grove: To spell words with the split digraph ‘i-e’
+Yellow group with Mrs Grove: To spell words with the split digraph ‘u-e’

 Grammar